lffw001/awesome-mpv/README.md

 - [generate-edl](https://gist.github.com/guidocella/5f05794d0a8400b2393fe7a9995ebb43) - Bookmark scenes in EDL files.
 - [autoload-archive-hook](https://gist.github.com/po5/2415cb39c94760ac8c2c7666a30bf02c) - When playing a direct file from within an archive with e.g. `archive://test.rar|/09.png`, mpv doesn't fill the playlist.
 This script does so transparently.
 It also supports nested and remote archives.
 - [LoopToFile](https://github.com/NovaFormaLab/LoopToFile) - Functional script that allows you to generate playback loops and extract media fragments into new files.
 L∞p → file.ext.
+- [abstime-osd](https://github.com/whether1/mpv-abstime-osd) - Show absolute time of the playing audio or video.(OSD).
+- [mpv-PiP](https://github.com/WatanabeChika/mpv-PiP) - Allow users to switch to borderless and top-level picture-in-picture mode with shortcut keys.

 ## File